actionhero/actionhero/readme.markdown

 * Start up the server: `node index.js`

 You will notice that you will be getting warning messages about how actionHero is using default files contained within the NPM package.
 This is normal.  actionHero will create the needed databases and seeds and then start the server.
-Visit `http://127.0.0.1:8080` to see the actionHero in action!
+Visit `http://127.0.0.1:8080` in your browser and telnet to `telnet localhost 5000` to see the actionHero in action!

 ## Extending actionHero
 The first thing to do is to make your own ./actions and ./models folders.
 If you like the default actions, feel free to copy them in.
 You should also make you own ``tasks.js` file.